 Of course there are more popular ways to believe in God.
 But those ways are not based on logic, so they don't interest me.

 Regarding sound economic models, I argue for ground rent as a better alternative to taxation.
 I argue on another page that this is taught in the law of Moses.
 That is why I find the law of Moses so interesting.
 On another page I argue that the law of Moses might look very different if we start from a position of economic equality.

-I believe (based on these calculations) that if we had followed the land laws of Moses, we would all be rich by now.
+I believe (based on modest compound growth since 1400 BC) that if we had followed the land laws of Moses, we would all be rich by now.
 No, not just "rich".
 The word "rich" does not even begin to describe it!
 Every man, woman and child on Earth would now earn a billion billion times more than the entire wealth that exists in the current world.
 Every second.

 Sounds crazy?
 No, that won't sound crazy if you're a mathematician.
 That's how compound growth works when it applies over a couple of thousand years.
 The land law of Moses really is that powerful.

 I believe in logic.
 Logic is my God.
 I cannot deny that God.